Tag Archive for: Multimedia Art

 In order to be able to plan better, we would be delighted to receive your reservations for individual programme items at info@kunstvereingoettingen.de or klee@kunstvereingoettingen.de or by telephone at 0551-44899

-the Annual Programme 2025
+The Annual Programme 2025

 TERRA DIASPORA – ACTIVE TERRAINS